Kratrs/DDR/README.md

 This is the Development Branch.
 Todo list:
--- Sound -- Platforms -- Camera -- Enemies -- GUI -- Background -- ETC
+-- Sound -- Platforms -- Camera -- Enemies -- GUI -- Background -- IMPROVE collision detection
 Change log:
 Background image added.
 This is only a place holder.
 Also made the floor class invisible so if you're moving down and wondering why you stopped its because of that.
 To make it visible again just uncomment it in its' drawObject function.